 We use silver coins to connect to the right column, Chessed.
-(No gold because it is the aspect of Left column, Gevurah.
+(No gold because it is the aspect of the Left column, Gevurah.
 No money bills either).
 We use the right hand only.

 We take the three coins and raise them above the head or at least above the level of the eyes.

-Three elevations to connect Chessed, Gevurah, and Tiferet to Chokmah, Binah and Da’at through Chessed of the right hand.
+Three elevations to connect Chessed, Gevurah, and Tiferet to Chokmah, Binah, and Da’at through Chessed of the right hand.
 When Da’at is named as one of the upper three Sefirot then we know that we have a state of higher connection and flow of light to the lower level.

 The money that was collected through the giving of Half a Shekel was used in the Holy Temple to purchase the animals for the sacrifices that benefited the people with cleansing light.
 For the same reason, the money that is given for half a shekel connection should be used only for spreading light to benefit people and the world.

-The coins should be made from silver because of the name and the energy of the letters כסף (Chassadim, Sharing) that connected to this action.
+The coins should be made from silver because of the name and the energy of the letters כסף (Chassadim, Sharing) that are connected to this action.